dchoward9/POR/README.md

 ## 📂 About the Source Code

-The complete source code for this application is available in this repository, structured for use with a modern, source-control-based ServiceNow development workflow.
+The complete source code for this application is available in this repository.
+Although artifacts are present in XML format, this application’s metadata was converted to TypeScript (.ts) using **ServiceNow Fluent**.
+TypeScript’s format greatly simplifies code reviews and analysis of change history.
+The application can be installed by cloning this repo using either ServiceNow SDK or ServiceNow IDE.

-*   **Application Metadata (`/metadata/update`):** Contains the application's configuration records (such as ACLs, UI Policies, and Flow Designer components) stored as individual XML files.
-*   **Scripts (`/src/fluent/generated`):** Contains server-side scripts (Business Rules, Script Includes) represented as TypeScript (`.now.ts`) files, a format used by modern ServiceNow development tools for enhanced readability and type safety.

-This repository is intended for **code review and as a demonstration of technical capabilities.**